Silkey Goyal

 Child counseling is an important complement to speech therapy, especially for children facing emotional or social challenges due to speech difficulties.
 Children may experience embarrassment, frustration, or low self-esteem when they cannot communicate effectively with peers or adults.

 Through counseling, children learn coping strategies, emotional expression, and confidence-building techniques.
-When combined with speech and language therapy, child counseling supports both the emotional and communication development of children, especially those with developmental disorders or intellectual disability.
+When combined with speech and language therapy, child counseling supports emotional growth and social development in children facing speech and language concerns.

 Parents are encouraged to collaborate with therapists and counselors to reinforce techniques at home.
 Consistent practice and emotional support significantly improve therapy outcomes.